 There is no working memorandum of understanding between Hamline University and any law enforcement agency regarding investigation of criminal incidents.
-Hamline is an active participant in the Ramsey County Sexual Assault Protocol Team, and has a working relationship with the local law enforcement agencies regarding practice and process within this context.
+Hamline is an active participant in the Ramsey County Sexual Assault Protocol Team, and has a memorandum of understanding through the protocol team with the local law enforcement agencies regarding practice and process within this context.